lowlydba/expressdb.io/sql-server-express-database-size-limit.md

 #### Strings and VARCHARs

 Another easy way to slim down a database is choosing the right character data type format.
 [`NVARCHAR`](https://docs.microsoft.com/en-us/sql/t-sql/data-types/nchar-and-nvarchar-transact-sql) and `NCHAR` store Unicode data, and are thus must-haves for storing any multilingual or localized data.
 Conversely, [`VARCHAR`](https://docs.microsoft.com/en-us/sql/t-sql/data-types/char-and-varchar-transact-sql) and `CHAR` store non-Unicode data and only take 1 byte for every 2 bytes that `NVARCHAR` takes up.
-This can effectively cut a table's size in half if is comprised mostly of text.
+This can effectively cut a table's size in half if it is comprised mostly of a large string column, like a comment or note field.

 So, a simple "Hello" in `NVARCHAR` will be 10 bytes but only 5 in `VARCHAR`.
 The difference can be huge for not only performance, but also storage, when strings are properly typed.